-- Describe the awareness program for the system (posters, booklets, and trinkets). - Describe the type and frequency of general support system training provided to employees and contractor personnel (seminars, workshops, formal classroom, focus groups, role-based training, and on-the job training). - Describe the procedures for assuring that employees and contractor personnel have been provided adequate training.
+- Describe the awareness program for the application (posters, booklets, and trinkets). - Describe the type and frequency of application training provided to employees and contractor personnel (seminars, workshops, formal classroom, focus groups, role-based training, and on-the job training). - Describe the procedures for assuring that employees and contractor personnel have been provided adequate training.